-Short for Domain Name System or Domain Name Service, a DNS is an Internet or network server that helps to point domain names or hostnames to their associated Internet Protocol address.
-It was introduced by Paul Mockapetris and Jon Postel in 1983.
-Without a server to resolve a domain name or the proper rights, users would have to know the IP address of each of the web pages or computers you wanted to access.
+Short for Domain Name System or Domain Name Service, a DNS is an Internet or network server that helps to point domain names or hostnames to their associated Internet Protocol address and was introduced by Paul Mockapetris and Jon Postel in 1983.
+Without a DNS to resolve a domain name or the proper rights, users would have to know the IP address of each of the web pages or computers you wanted to access.

 Tip: DNS uses port 53.